ltrgoddard/thesis/temp.markdown

 numbers where necessary, under subheadings indicating the collection, series and box in which they may be found.

-#### Archives and Special Collections, Thomas J. Dodd Research Center, University of Connecticut
+### Thomas J. Dodd Research Center, University of Connecticut

 **Cid Corman Papers**